TailorHub-Mad/mentor-places-front/README.md

 NEXT_PUBLIC_API_URL
 ```

 The application relies on an API for its functionality.
 For it to work correctly, you will have to connect it with the preproduction API or to set up the server locally.
-For the second case please refer to the [API repository](https://github.com/TailorHub-Mad/trading-saas-api) and follow the instructions.
+For the second case please refer to the [API repository](https://github.com/TailorHub-Mad/api) (TODO) and follow the instructions.

 ### Development